 Carnelian Through the Ages

-Carnelian stones were used in abundance in Ancient Egyptian tombs because the mineral was believed to assist the soul on its journey into the afterlife and to also offer protection.
 In the book of Exodus in the Old Testament red carnelian is believed (in one interpretation) to have been the first stone in the first row of the high priest breastplate.
-This religious garment was worn by Aaron the first Jewish High Priest during biblical times.
+This religious garment was worn by Aaron the first Jewish High Priest.

-The mineral carnelian is also revered in the Islamic faith because the prophet Muhammad is said to have worn a ring featuring a carnelian gemstone which faced inwards towards his palm.
+Carnelian is also revered in the Islamic faith.
+The prophet Muhammad is said to have worn a ring featuring a carnelian gemstone which faced inwards towards his palm.
 It's referred to as an "Abyssinian stone" (Abyssinia being modern day Ethiopia) which has led to considerable confusion over its exact identification.

 Carnelian Healing Properties